-Development, which affects the character or appearance of the conservation area or listed buildings and their setting or identified valued significant views and buildings will be judged against the following criteria:
+Development, which affects the character or appearance of heritage assets noted on the District website, the conservation area or listed buildings and their setting or identified valued significant views and buildings will be judged against the following criteria:

 - a.
 Proposals for development affecting a listed building and/or within the conservation area and its setting must preserve or enhance the local character and distinctiveness of the conservation area. - b.
-Development must maintain the local character of landscape and not cause reduction or loss of views within and/or around heritage assets as detailed in the Conservation Area Area statement for Sandridge. - c.
+Development must maintain the local character and landscape and not cause reduction or loss of views within and/or around heritage assets as detailed in the Character and Conservation Statements for Sandridge see Appendix 4. - c.
 There is a presumption in favour of retaining traditional and discreet signs and features, and the overall context of the street-scene must be preserved.
-Aerials, new signs, street furniture and public utilities (such as telephone junction boxes and masts) should be sited discreetly.
+Aerials, new signs, street furniture and public utilities (such as telephone junction boxes and masts) should be sited discreetly. - d.

-d.
 All development must allow for the investigation, recording and preservation of archaeological remains.